-- a) be registered in Moldova;

-- b) not be an entity named on any of the UN Security Council targeted sanction lists.

-- Exclusion criteria
+- a) be registered in Moldova (and country of origin if other than Moldova; - b) not be an entity named on any of the UN Security Council targeted sanction lists. - Exclusion criteria will be excluded from the selection process.

 CSO submission which: